akylus/speedcubing-analyser/README.md

 Just point the folder where the file is located, on the first line of the code and let the code do its magic.

+(Find an attached cstimer file for testing the project)

 ## Screenshots